abhishek-a05/andrew_ng_5weeks/README.md

-# andrew_ng_5weeks
+# andrew_ng_machine_learning
-code for the andrew ng machine learning courses in matlab
+code for the andrew ng machine learning course in matlab